How to Host A Virtual Event For Your Community

 The closer the event gets, the more stressful things are going to become.
 If you are holding a large event and you have multiple team members involved, plan out milestones and small deadlines leading up to the final event so you don’t get overwhelmed.

 Pick a day and time that works for everyone on your team where you can schedule regular catch-up meetings.
 Make sure to have agendas and milestones clearly laid out so everybody has a clear direction, and your meetings don’t go off the rails.
-Having an organized database, and well-structured internal team is just as important as creating an optimal experience for your attendees.
+Having an organized database, and a well-structured internal team is just as important as creating an optimal experience for your attendees.
 This way, you can make sure everything stays on track for the big day.

-6. Call-to-action after the event
+6. Call-to-action after the virtual event

 The most important part of an event: the follow-up.